MondeMalaza/multi-modal-retrieval/README.md

 ## How to run the system

-After installing all the required libraries, open the terminal in the same project directory and run the following command
+After installing all the required libraries, open the terminal in the same project directory.

+1. To run the retrieval system independent of the Web-Based UI, run the following command

+   `python image-retrieval.py`

+2. To run the Web-Based UI image retrieval system, run the following command

    `$ python application.py`

+   Open `http://127.0.0.1:5000` in your browser
 ## Project Structure

+multi-modal-retrieval/

+│── images_dataset/
+│── models/
+│── static/
+│── templates/
+│── src/
+│      │── __init__.py
+│      │── preprocess.py
+│      │── model.py
+│      │── index.py
+│      │── retrieval.py
+│      │── web_app.py
+│── tests/
+│── requirements.txt
+│── app.py
+│── README.md
+│── .gitignore